google/capsicum-linux/README.md

 This functionality is based on:

- - the original Capsicum implementation in FreeBSD 9.x, written by Robert Watson and Jonathan Anderson.
+ - the original Capsicum implementation in FreeBSD 9.x and 10.x, written by Robert Watson and Jonathan Anderson.
  - the
    [Linux kernel implementation](http://git.chromium.org/gitweb/?p=chromiumos/third_party/kernel-capsicum.git;a=shortlog;h=refs/heads/capsicum)
    written by Meredydd Luff in 2012.

-The current functionality is based on the 3.14 upstream kernel.
+The current functionality is based on the 3.18 upstream kernel.

 Branch Status
 -------------